 This chapter is about the process of integrating changes into the common code base.
 If you need help at any stage, open an issue or message us.

 OSRD application is split in multiple services written in several languages.
-We try to follow general code best practices and follow specificity for each languages when required.
+We try to follow general code best practices and follow each language specificities when required.

 - Explain what you’re doing and why.